fooSynaptic/transfromer_NN_Block/README.md

-# transfromer_jieba
+# transfromer_NN_Block
-We'd like to try a sentence tagging problem with transformer.
+We are doing this to implemented transformer as a neural network building block to overcome several task in NLP research, this rep follow the implementation if [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

+This rep fullfilled two tasks:
-So we implemented transformer in a conventional problem in NLP-Words segment(Chinese).
+- The seq2seq text generation, we try to implemented transformer in a conventional problem in NLP-Words segment(Chinese).
+- The text feature encode architecture for classfication.

 # INSTALL ENV:
 Please run `pip install -r requirements.txt` first.

+# ***First- the encoder-decoder architecture***
 # train
 -The aim of This rep is train a sequence labeling model with **Transformer**.
 I follow the conventional sentence tokenize method - **/B/E/S/M** (represent the word begin/end/single word/in the middle respectively).